lukso-network/website-support-center/docs/extension/guides/set-wallet-recovery.md

 :::tip Wallet Support

 The [Wallet Recovery Setup](https://my.universalprofile.cloud/3rd-party/add-recovery) supports **MetaMask** as the wallet.
-If you experience issues with other wallets, please try again using MetaMask.
+If you experience issues with other wallets, please try again by importing your seed or private key into MetaMask.

 :::